How to Track GLP-1 Side Effects Effectively

 - Dose amount and any recent changes: ties symptoms to dosing history; record the instructed dose and the date of change.

 A pre-built template that mirrors the eight fields speeds logging and reduces missed entries.
 Pepio helps you keep these fields together so records stay consistent and easy to review.
-People using Pepio report smoother note-taking and fewer fragmented logs, which matters when symptoms feel inconsistent.
+Pepio gives you a single place to keep dose history, reminders, symptoms, and weight progress together, with exportable logs for clinician visits.
 Remember, Pepio is for organization and self-tracking only.
 Always follow instructions from your clinician, prescriber, pharmacist, or medication label, and bring your organized notes to medical appointments (see guidance on practical tracking at Healthline).
 Track your next shot in Pepio to keep dose history, symptoms, and progress in one place.

 Start with a simple, repeatable routine you can follow after each shot.
 A short ritual makes logging fast and reliable.

-- Step 1: Set up a Pepio side-effect log (choose the GLP-1 side-effect template).
+- Step 1: Set up a Pepio side-effect log (Set up a side-effect log in Pepio or use Pepio’s GLP-1 Symptom Log (https://pepio.app/tools/glp1-symptom-log/).
+You can also use the GLP-1 Side Effect Decoder (https://pepio.app/tools/glp1-side-effect-decoder/) to structure what to capture).
 Create a dedicated log for each medication so entries stay organized.
 Avoid mixing different drugs in one timeline.

 -